Spiritual Retreat in the UK for HSPs

 Furthermore, you don’t return with a big hole in your pocket: many of these retreats are low cost.

-If you are a highly sensitive person, it may be that you actually need to spend time alone.
-A spiritual retreat in the UK is one way to make friends with yourself and get your sparkle back.
+A solo spiritual retreat is a way to make friends with yourself again, and get your sparkle back.

-Spiritual Retreat in the UK Guide
+Grab Your Spiritual Retreat UK Guide

-As well as the list in this blog, I’ve compiled a Plan Your UK Spiritual Retreat on a Budget guide (PDF).
+As well as the list in this blog – see below! – I’ve compiled a Plan Your Own UK Spiritual Retreat on a Budget guide (PDF).

-It includes travel information for those who don’t have a car and links.
-Sign up for instant access here!
+The PDF includes travel information for those who don’t have a car + links.

 DIY UK Spiritual Retreat Guide